AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/individual_project.md

 Your individual project deliverables (25% of course grade) will be graded on the following criteria.
 Note that there are no specific numeric performance targets that are used in grading the projects - you model's performance is related to the problem and data and so will differ widely across teams/projects.

 - **60% project presentation**
-    - Well-defined problem and motivation
+    - Well-defined problem and motivation - what problem are you solving and why?
-    - Clear description of your data, data pipeline, modeling approach, and model evaluation approach
+    - Clear description of your data, data pipeline, modeling approach (mention both non-DL and DL), and model evaluation approach
-    - Clear explanation of previous approaches (if existing dataset) and what is new and novel about your approach
+    - Brief description of previous approaches to solving the problem and what is new and novel about your approach
-    - Analysis of your performance relative to previous approaches (unless dataset is new)
+    - Analysis of your performance and ability to solve the problem relative to previous approaches (unless dataset is new)
-    - Discussion of deep learning approach vs. non deep learning approach
     - Key user experience decisions made and rationale
     - Understandable, descriptive demo of your application
 - **25% proof-of-concept application**